-This timely webinar will present overviews of three recent reports:
+This timely webinar presented overviews of three recent reports:

 1. The US Department of Energy (DOE) produced a report on net energy metering (NEM) in response to a request from Congress.
 To gather information for the report, DOE conducted a Request for Information (RFI) and tasked ICF, Inc. to review 15 recent cost-benefit studies related to NEM.
 DOE’s report is a 10-page letter that summarizes the conclusions it drew from the responses to the RFI and from ICF’s report.

 2. ICF’s analysis for DOE, Review of Recent Cost-Benefit Studies Related to Net Metering and Distributed Solar, highlights the different value categories, approaches, and assumptions used in NEM cost-benefit analysis, value of solar studies, and broader DER valuation frameworks, emphasizing commonalities and differences between them, and how they are evolving over time.
 A short summary is available on ICF’s blog.